-Our Board has adopted a Code of Conduct that applies to all of our directors and officers, including our CEO, CFO, and Principal Accounting Officer.
+Our Board has adopted a Code of Conduct that applies to all of our directors and employees, including our officers.
 Our Code of Conduct is available on our website.
 If we amend or grant a waiver of one or more of the provisions of our Code of Conduct, we intend to satisfy the requirements under Item 5.05 of Form 8-K regarding the disclosure of amendments to or waivers from provisions of our Code of Conduct that apply to our principal executive, financial and accounting officers by posting the required information on our website.
 Our website is not part of this Proxy Statement.